-4.4 Formation of "hot" Ps in intergrain space in nanopowders and its subsequent thermalization

-It is well known that a positronium atom (Ps) is not formed in conducting substances (including polycrystalline).
-This is because of the presence of a large number of quasifree electrons near the positron, none of which spend enough time close e+ to talk about the formation of the Ps atom.
-In dielectric substances Ps formation is quite possible, which leads to the presence of a long-time component in the LT (lifetime) spectra.
-Below, we consider the most typical scenario of the formation and annihilation of various positron states in nanodispersed powders (particularly in Al2O3 powders).
+4.4 Formation of "hot" Ps in intergrain space in nanopowders and its subsequent thermalization atom.
+In dielectric substances Ps formation is quite possible, which leads to the presence of a longtime component in the LT (lifetime) spectra.
+Below, we consider the most typical scenario of the formation and annihilation of various positron states in nanodispersed powders (particularly in $Al_2O_3$ powders).
 The proposed model is based on the work of Ch.
-Dauwe [60,61] and will be used for fitting of the LT and CDB (Coincidence Doppler Broadening) spectra of various powders using the software that we are developing [32,62,63].
+Dauwe [60, 61] and will be used for fitting of the LT and CDB (Coincidence Doppler Broadening) spectra of various powders using the software that we are developing [32, 62, 63].